DmxLarchey/Quasi-Morphisms/README.md

 The artifact file [`af_morphism.v`](af_morphism.v) was designed by extracting the necessary code from these libraries (so they are __not needed__ for the review) and then cleaning up and commenting more specifically.

+# Remarks

+Concerning the use of `Utf8` symbols in the code, we did not experience any display issues with CoqIDE in any of the `opam` installed versions from `8.13.0` and `8.19.1`.
+Similarly, viewing the code in the Chrome browser directly on GitHub looks fine on our systems.
+Depending on the operating system, distribution or the IDE/browser, such issues might possibly arise if OS installed `Utf8` symbols are incomplete/inconsistent with the IDE/browser.

+Anyway, to possibly avoid such issues, we suggest the usage of an `opam` installed version of CoqIDE rather than the default OS version of the tool.
+This also allows to easily switch between different versions of Coq when developping general purpose code.